 The Sacrament of Baptism for those under the age of approximately seven years old is often referred to as an 'infant' baptism.
 Generally the age of seven is when a child's conscience has developed towards understanding right from wrong and the concept of sin.
 Those under the age of seven are baptized at the request of their parents and after the parents' proper preparation.
 Along with the faithful witness of godparents, the parents are responsible for rearing the child in faith and practice within their family life, parish community life, and their Christian witness in the world.
 Baptism for those over the age of approximately seven years of age is administered following preparation through the RCIA process.
-Please contact Laura for the baptisms of children under the age of seven and RCIA.
-Baptism Schedule 2017-18 / Bautismo Calendario 2017-18
+Please contact Laura for the baptisms of children under the age of seven and OCIA.

 Candidates for Confirmation at Good Shepherd Catholic Church are traditionally prepared in the 9th grade.
 The 9th grade is considered a gateway for students towards high learning, diverse social situations, and particularly a young person's search for their place in the world and striving for being good stewards of the unique giftedness, God-given in each of us.
 Candidates are required to have had prior religious education before beginning preparation for the Sacrament.
 The Confirmation Program usually begins in early fall each year, with the Sacrament being conferred by our bishop during the Easter season.
 Please contact Laura for additional information.